What are the camp hours?

 What should campers wear to camp?

-- Comfortable clothes for indoor and outdoor play.
+- Campers should wear comfortable clothes for indoor and outdoor play.

 - Sneakers or closed-toed shoes must be worn at all times.
-Sandals & open-toed shoes are prohibited during the camp day but may be worn for swimming or water games activities.
+Sandals and open-toed shoes are prohibited during the camp day but may be worn for swimming or water games activities.

 What do campers need to leave to leave at home?